Dubai’s Investment Corporation To Allow Trading With Forex Supporting Gold Investments

 It is a good lesson to get across, especially in these troubled times.

-The banks are trying to draw a line under their post-subprime exposure; Dubai is trying to ensure it does not overpay for assets, and demonstrate that it should not be viewed as a sovereign wealth fund with deep pockets, but shallow understanding of the financial world.
+The banks are trying to draw a line under their post-subprime exposure; Dubai is trying to ensure it does not overpay for assets, and demonstrate that it should not be viewed as a sovereign wealth fund with deep pockets, but shallow understanding of the financial and crypto world.
 It will be intriguing to see who comes out on top.

 Dubai Government Planing To Make Bigger Forex and CFD Investments In the Near Future

 The Dubai government has just recently published a press release revealing that they will make bigger investments in forex, CFD and Binary Options funds to push their capital growth even more.
 Dubai has made some bigger strategical investments in the recent year which have made them one of the richest counties in the UAE.
 Now they are planning to expand their investment further to buy more oil rigs and become of of the biggest oil producers of the world.

 So far their investment department planned to execute the investment portfolio through one of the most safe investment platforms and the most sophisticated forex brokers.
 They also revealed that they will diversify their investments and also investment a bigger part through the so called managed forex accounts, which are managed by the best and most reliable forex traders.
 We could also get an information that the Dubai Financial department is still deciding which platform they are going to cooperate with on this investments.
 Right now there are three platforms having the best chances to have a fix contract with the government: IQ Option for binary options trading, eToro for social trading and Plus500 for CFD trading.
 Which one will become the official trading partner will be probably released at the end of this month.
 We will keep you up to date.